Electric Vehicles

 • Charger would need to be in place for a minimum of three (3) years and would be considered a permanent, not temporary, installation

-• Installers would need to obtain any required city or county electrical permits for installation.
+• Only hard-wired installations (no 240V outlets) will qualify for a rebate; applicant would need to obtain any required city or county electrical permits for installation

 • List of Approved EV Chargers